 The Law permits certain significant exclusions to the tax levy limit for school districts.
-These include taxes to pay the local share of debt service on bonds or, issued to finance voter approved capital expenditures and the refinancing or refunding of such bonds or notes, certain pension cost increases, and other items enumerated in the Law.
+These include taxes to pay the local share of debt service on bonds or, issued to finance voter approved capital expenditures (such as the Notes) and the refinancing or refunding of such bonds or notes, certain pension cost increases, and other items enumerated in the Law.
 However, such exclusion does NOT apply to taxes to pay debt service on tax anticipation notes, revenue anticipation notes, budget notes and deficiency notes; and any obligations issued to finance deficits and certain judgments, including tax certiorari refund payments.
-The Notes are being issued to pay settled claims resulting from litigation commenced against the District pursuant to the New York Child Victims Act.
-The debt service on the Notes is payable from the levy of ad valorem taxes for such purposes, subject to applicable statute limitations imposed by Chapter 97 of the New York Laws of 2011, as amended.
-(See also "Nature of Obligation" herein).